EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/11_create-tic-tac-toe-contract.md

 ## Final Contract Header File

-At this step, the final state of the tic.tac.toe.hpp should be:
+At this stage, the final state of the tic.tac.toe.hpp should be:

 ```cpp
 // Import necessary library